Tom Hamilton (musician): Awards

-Instruments
+Instruments and equipment

 Hamilton has used a wide variety of basses over Aerosmith's career.
-He has stated in several interviews that his first bass was a Fender Precision that he borrowed and later bought from a friend.
-He would use a Fender Precision Bass in the early years of Aerosmith, and used one to record the bass lines for their first two albums.
+He has stated in several interviews that his first bass was a Fender Precision Bass that he borrowed and later bought from a friend.
+He would use a Fender Precision Bass in the early years of Aerosmith, and used one to record the bass lines for their first two albums; he would return to using one on the Done with Mirrors album.

-Since 2000, Tom Hamilton has primarily played G&L basses.
+Since 2000, Hamilton has primarily played G&L basses.
 He purchased his first metal-flake G&L ASAT Bass around that time at 48th Street Guitars in New York City.
-He now has his own G&L ASAT Bass signature model line, which is made from a special reduced-weight Western Sugar Pine body.
+Hamilton now has his own G&L ASAT Bass signature model line, which is made from a unique reduced-weight Western Sugar Pine body.
 It also comes with specially developed "Hamiltone" pickups and is available for sale in three different metal-flake colors.
-Tom says that he enjoys playing his G&L basses as they are an evolution of the Fender Jazz Bass sound and feel.
+Hamilton says that he enjoys playing his G&L signature basses as they are an evolution of the Fender Jazz Bass sound and feel, and discusses his signature basses in rig rundowns (most notably in 2012 on the Global Warming Tour).

+Hamilton can also be seen playing a unique G&L ASAT Bass, made to resemble an ammunition box, in the Legendary Child music video.

+Hamilton also frequently plays Sadowsky basses, and has said that Roger Sadowsky makes "unbelievably nice basses."
+For the recording of the album Honkin' On Bobo and subsequent tours, he used a butterscotch Sadowsky '51 Fender Precision Bass replica modified with a second pickup.
+It has been one of his main basses for quite some time, and he appeared as playing this bass in Guitar Hero: Aerosmith.
+Additionally, Hamilton used a five-string Sadowsky to record the hits "Pink", "I Don't Wanna Miss a Thing", "Taste of India", and "Full Circle."
+As of June 2009, he was touring with five Sadowsky basses.